Herein are the stories of daily life in Portugal. Outtakes, bloopers, cringe-worthy experiences, and awkward moments.

 Portuguese Medical System

+My awkwardness checking into for the CT scan is s mixture of a I Love Lucy and Seinfeld episode.
 Spoiler alert: this is a “no soup for you” experience.

 If you know me, you know I’m a bit accident prone.
 Arriving to Tavira, my back had gone out.
 Last week’s clinic visit resulted in this week’s CT scan and the imaging place was only 500 meters from the apartment.
 I was encouraged when I received a text message reminding me to arrive 15 minutes early, bring my ID, my referral paperwork, and method of payment.
 This felt like how it worked in the U.S.